When prospective clients contact me to embark on Eye Movement Desensitisation and Reprocessing (EMDR) therapy, they often ask:

 In the example of Sarah the following might happen:

 After Sarah explains what the worst moment of her traumatic experience is, I ask her to focus on some specific elements of the moment.
 I then begin that hand movements and ask her to track them with her eyes.
 During the movements, I gently remind Sarah that there is no right or wrong answer and to just notice with curiosity what comes up for her.
 After each set of movements, I ask Sarah to take a deep breath and then to describe what she has noticed during the movements.
 Maybe Sarah remembered something else about the experience, or she feels quite tense in her chest, or she feels fearful?
-I then ask her to continue following my hand.
+I then ask her to resume following my hand.
 Every now and then I ask Sarah whether the disturbance of the memory has changed in any way.
-This will inform how I will carry on with the treatment.
+This will inform how we will carry on with the treatment.

 It is noteworthy that – instead of eye movements – self-tapping of shoulders and knees may also be used.
 This could be a preference of the client or just a practical step to take when, for example, EMDR needs to be conducted online.
 For further information about how online therapy works, click here.